Ease of Use

 Value of Aggregate Social Data

-In this sense, StockTwits acts like a “social scanner,” helping you find stocks based on social activity.
-In fact I use the “StockTwits Social Media Mentions” filter as one of the hits for my scans in ETRADE Pro.
+As mentioned above, StockTwits acts like a “social scanner,” helping you find stocks based on social activity.
+In fact I used to use the “StockTwits Social Media Mentions” filter as one of the hits for my scans in ETRADE Pro (before Etrade remove the scanner from the platform).
 Seeing all of this social data in one place can help you generate better trade ideas.

 The Social Component

-Now that we’ve discussed some of the core features of the StockTwits platform, let’s discuss it’s viability as a trading tool.
+Now that we’ve discussed some of the core features of the StockTwits app and social media platform, let’s discuss its viability as a trading tool.

-That said, StockTwits is a free community where traders can post whatever they want.
+That said, StockTwits is a free community where traders can post whatever they want (similar to InvestorsHub).
 For that reason, you run into three main issues:

 StockTwits is a large community of traders and investors, making it a goldmine for marketers looking to reach a niche audience.
 I have absolutely no issue with the in-stream ads; I know StockTwits needs to make money somehow.